Last Updated on

-Vomiting and spit ups might occur, but shouldn’t last more than a day or be as much as around 10 times in the same day.
+Vomiting and spit ups might occur, but shouldn’t last more than a day, or be as much as around 10 times in the same day.
 Pooping, too, should ideally happen on a daily basis.
-So, if there are no bowel movements for up to two days, let your doctor know soon.
+So, if there are no bowel movements for up to two days, let your doctor know.

 At 3 weeks, your baby will start interacting with you more often.
-This also brings a lot of fun-filled moments for you and keep you engaged a lot more.
-It is best to split activities with your spouse since you require a good amount of rest as well.
+This brings a lot of fun-filled moments for you, and keeps both you and your baby well-engaged.
+And, try to split baby care activities with your partner or another care-giver, since you require a good amount of rest as well.

 Previous Week: 2 Weeks Old Baby